leadbreak/data_visualization/streamlit/README.md

 # This is the process of trying a new module - streamlit.
-This module is not yet complete, but it is easy to link the data received through the API to instantly turn it into web app, and the visualization function is also good.
+This module is not yet complete, but it is easy to link the data received through the API to instantly turn it into web app, and the visualization function is also good with a remarkable small code.

 ### At first, I referred to the YouTube channel : https://www.youtube.com/watch?v=JLVB8ZUPojw
 ### The results are interactive, and they are roughly as below :